 I am delighted, Madam Speaker, that through this Award we have begun to work closely with the Fiji Police and the PYGMIES Youth Club to address youth crime.
 The Duke Edinburgh International Award enables young people to achieve as individuals and as a team.
-It promotes community service, self-discipline, focus on achieving goals and finally on success.
-Twenty young people from the PYGMIES Youth Clubs received awards last week and I am looking forward to give them when they receive gold awards next year.
+It promotes community service, self-discipline, focusses on achieving goals and finally on success.
+Twenty young people from the PYGMIES Youth Club received awards last week and I am looking forward to give them when they receive gold awards next year.

 The programmes have proven successful and with the support and collaboration from the Ministry of Education, we will now be able to reach more young people.
-The allocation of \$30,000 has been allocated to this award program which is just trying to make positive contribution to the development of young people.
+So \$30,000 has been allocated to this Award Programme, which is just trying to make positive contribution to the development of young people.
 We hope to continue our work with the Police and RFMF to reach more youth at risk across the country using the PYGMIES model.

 Madam Speaker, we encourage good citizenry, civic pride and volunteerism.
 Youth make up the largest number of volunteers worldwide.
 The amount of \$200,000 has been allocated for our Youth Voluntary Organisation Training to encourage more youth to take up volunteerism and community work.

-Indeed, many youths are already planting trees, mangroves, regenerating coral and picking up litters and this must extend across our country in support of Fiji's Presidency of COP23.
-In the spirit of cooperation, Madam Speaker, we instituted a successful program of training mainly young people in basic carpentry skills in areas ravaged by TC Winston.
+Indeed, many youths are already planting trees, mangroves, regenerating coral and picking up litter and this must extend across our country in support of Fiji's Presidency of COP 23.

+In the spirit of co-operation, Madam Speaker, we instituted a successful programme of training, mainly young people with basic carpentry skills, in areas ravaged by TC Winston.
 This brought together the Ministry of Women, Children and Poverty Alleviation, the Technical College of Fiji and the Ministry of Youth and Sports.

-Through this, we have trained young women and men in over 60 villages to rebuild their homes because of their lack of carpenters and the materials are in abundance.
-I am proud to say that the young men and women have successfully constructed houses in these villages.
+Through this Programme, we have trained young men and women in over 60 villages to rebuild their homes because of their lack of carpenters and the materials are in abundance.
+I am proud to say that the young men and women have successfully constructed houses in those villages.
 Many also found permanent employment with major construction companies.

-Madam Speaker, we have revised the National Youth Policy and will be conducting public consultations beginning on 31st of July to the 8th of August before finalising the policy.
+Madam Speaker, we have revised the National Youth Policy and will be conducting public consultations beginning on 31st July, 2018 to 8th August, 2018, before finalising the Policy.
+This is to ensure that our services remain contemporary and cutting edge.

-This is to ensure that our service remain contemporary and cutting edge.
-Since the policy was established, technology has had a major impact on how we work and communicate.
-It is appropriate that we gather feedback on the revised National Youth Policy so that the voices of our youths are usually reflected and embedded in the policy - \$50,000 has been allocated towards this exercise.
+Since the Policy was established, technology has had a major impact on how we work and communicate.
+It is appropriate that we gather feedback on the revised National Youth Policy so that the voices of our youths are usually reflected and embedded in the Policy, so\$50,000 has been allocated towards this exercise.

-Madam Speaker, it is recognised in the National Policy that marginalised youth, including people with disability, women, rural residents, LGBTIQ, ex-offenders require NFE programmes either as a bridging programme or as an empowering tool to support and develop their full potential.
+Madam Speaker, it is recognised in the National Policy that the marginalised youth, including people with disabilities, women, rural residents, LGBTIQ (Lesbian, Gay, Bisexual, Transgender, Intersex and Questioning) and ex-offenders, require NFE programmes either as a bridging programme or as an empowering tool to support their development to full potential.

 To support more effective and accurate decision-making, Madam Speaker, we have successfully launched a new database in the 2017-2018 financial year.
 I have been calling for this as it will enhance our decision-making capacity and service delivery to all parts of our country.
-With the allocation of \$20,000 we will be able to maintain this database and share information with other Ministries and hope that they likewise will share their information with us to support increase coordination of services.
+With the allocation of \$20,000 we will be able to maintain this database and share information with other Ministries and hope that they, likewise, will share their information with us to support the increase coordination of services.